BLUE HORIZON 1261

 The human's eyes lit up.
 "My ship?" she asked excitedly.
 "Have I been hired?"

 Merlin smiled.
 "Checking your references is just a formality, Connie.
-If you're willing to take a medical position on a freighter, as well as take responsibility to help move cargo on and off the ship, I don't see why you shouldn't join us."
+If you're willing to take a medical position on a freighter, as well as take responsibility to help move cargo, I don't see why you shouldn't join us."

 "May I sign my contract now?" she asked.
 "I accept!"